logzio/documentation/docs/shipping/nginx.md

 metrics_alerts: []
 ---

 Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 Deploy this integration to ship Nginx metrics, including Plus API, Plus, Stream STS, VTS.
-This integration allows you to send nginx logs to your Logz.io SIEM account.
+This integration allows you to send nginx logs, metrics to your Logz.io SIEM account.

+## Logs

 #### Filebeat configuration